4402PetShop/4402PetShop/README.md

-logout           - End the current session help             - Show all commands update-pet       - Edit pet attributes sell-pet         - Record a sale/adoption and update status add-employee     - Adds a new employee into the database and prints out their employeeID afterwards update-employee  - Edit employee fields (name, email, salary, etc.)
+logout           - End the current session help             - Show all commands update-pet       - Edit pet attributes search-orders   - Retrieves order records matching multiple criteria. view-order      - Retrieves and displays the full record for a single order ID. search-customers - Retrieves customer records matching multiple criteria. view-customer   - Retrieves and displays the full record for a single customer ID. add-pet         - Add a new pet record to the database. delete-pet      - Used to delete a pet record from the database. search-pets     - Retrieves pet records matching a field/value criteria. view-pet        - Retrieves and displays the full record for a single pet ID. sell-pet         - Record a sale/adoption and update status add-employee     - Adds a new employee into the database and prints out their employeeID afterwards update-employee  - Edit employee fields (name, email, salary, etc.)